devnada0/aardwolf-utilities/stats_tracker/README.md

 ![Platform](https://img.shields.io/badge/platform-MUSHclient-orange)
 ![Game](https://img.shields.io/badge/game-Aardwolf-red)

-**StatTracker** is a comprehensive session monitor for Aardwolf MUD.
+**StatTracker** is a stat tracker for Aardwolf.
 It combines GMCP data and text triggers to track your economy, progression, and combat efficiency in real-time.

 ---